 Hotel du Vin Edinburgh T: +44 (1334) 472611 – overlooks the West Sands and the Old Course.

 Yes – exact fare.
 Daily and weekly bus passes are available and can prove very cost-effective if you’ll be using buses a lot during your stay.
 We leave details in the Welcome Pack of places nearby where you can purchase these.
 You can also use the Transport for Edinburgh - Lothian Buses app to buy bus tickets.
 Ticket option - Lothian Buses

 Drop the zero in our dialling codes – T: +44 (131) 554 4794 / M: +44 (7788) 113886.

 Please email us and we will send you a file with information and links for whisky distilleries/tours and about whisky tastings in Edinburgh.
-We also recommend using the services of our driver / tour guide, Michael, who can help you plan a personalised whisky distillery tour.
 And remember, you will have exclusive membership of the Scotch Malt Whisky Society when you stay at Pilrig House.